-The External log storage on SD card feature is available on all models in the S and SN ranges, except for SN150, SN510, SN710, SN910, SN2000, SN3000 and SN6000 models.
+The External log storage on SD card feature is available on SN160(W), SN210(W) and SN310 firewall models.
 This feature is offered with a subscription to the "External storage" option.

-The type of SD card must be at least Class 10 and compliant with the SDHC standard.
-The maximum memory supported is:
+The type of SD card must be at least Class 10 and compliant with the SDHC or SDXC standard.